 - (1) Amounts in 2013 reflect compensation earned while the executives were employed by the Company's predecessor entity, Penn National Gaming, Inc. (the "Predecessor Entity") prior to the Spin-Off for the period January 1, 2013 through October 31, 2013 and from the Company for the period November 1, 2013 through December 31, 2013.
-Amounts are based on W2 reported earnings, which reflects timing of wages paid. - (2) The amounts reflect the full grant date fair value calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation Stock Compensation" ("ASC 718").
+Amounts are based on W2 reported earnings, which reflects timing of wages paid. - (2) The amounts reflect the full grant date fair value calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation - Stock Compensation" ("ASC 718").
 Included in stock awards for the years 2015 and 2014 are restricted stock and performance-based restricted stock awards granted on January 2, 2015 and April 25, 2014, respectively, relating to the Company's long-term fixed equity award grant and long-term performance-based equity award grant, respectively.
-Included in Stock Awards for the year 2013 are restricted stock awards granted on March 18, 2013, with exception of Mr. Carlino's awards which were granted on June 12, 2013, relating to the Predecessor Entity's payment of the external portion of their annual incentive plan for 2013. - (3) The amounts in 2015 and 2014 reflect cash payments, pursuant to the Company's annual performance cash awards.
-For more information on the Company's annual performance cash awards, see the discussion beginning on page 19 of the "Compensation Discussion and Analysis" of this Proxy Statement.
+Included in Stock Awards for the year 2013 are restricted stock awards granted on March 18, 2013, with exception of Mr. Carlino's awards which were granted on June 12, 2013, pursuant to the Predecessor Entity's annual equity grants.
+Also included in Stock Awards for the year 2013 are restricted stock awards for Executives granted on March 11, 2014, relating to the Predecessor Entity's payment of the external portion of their annual incentive plan for 2013. - (3) The amounts in 2015 and 2014 reflect cash payments, pursuant to the Company's annual performance cash awards.
+For more information on the Company's annual performance cash awards, see the discussion beginning on page 20 of the "Compensation Discussion and Analysis" of this Proxy Statement.
 The amount in 2013 reflects cash payments, pursuant to the internal measure portion of the Predecessor Entity's annual incentive plan, which provided for the payment of incentive compensation upon the Predecessor Entity's achievement of pre-established adjusted EBITDA goals.
-Based on the Predecessor Entity's adjusted EBITDA performance for 2013, the executives received threshold plus 27% of the difference between threshold and target payout for the internal measure. - (4) See All Other Compensation Table on page 32 for more information. - (5) Ms. Burke joined the Company on April 30, 2014. - (6) Mr. Moore joined the Company on January 2, 2014. - 31 | Notice of Annual Meeting of Shareholders and Proxy Statement
+Based on the Predecessor Entity's adjusted EBITDA performance for 2013, the executives received threshold plus 27% of the difference between threshold and target payout for the internal measure. - (4) See All Other Compensation Table on page 32 for more information. - (5) Ms. Burke joined the Company on April 30, 2014. - (6) Mr. Moore joined the Company on January 2, 2014.